weeeBox/mobile-system-design/README.md

 Choose an appropriate approach for the task.
 For "Design Twitter Feed", a combination of SSE (primary channel for "like" updates and potentially new tweet notifications if scale allows) and Push Notifications (for clients without active connections or less critical updates) could be suitable.
 Consider WebSockets for features like real-time chat or live video streaming (if in scope).

 ### Protocols

-#### REST
+#### REST (Representational State Transfer)
-Text-based, stateless protocol for CRUD operations.
+Text-based, stateless protocol for CRUD (Create, Read, Update, Delete) operations.
+Relies heavily on HTTP methods (GET, POST, PUT, DELETE).

 - Pros:
-  - Easy to learn, understand, implement.
+  - **Easy to learn, understand, and implement:** Widely adopted and well-documented, with numerous libraries and frameworks available.
-  - Easy to cache using HTTP caching.
+  - **Easy to cache using HTTP caching:** Leverages built-in HTTP caching mechanisms (e.g., `Cache-Control` headers) for improved performance.
+CDNs are very effective with RESTful APIs.
-  - Loose coupling.
+  - **Loose coupling:** Client and server are independent and can evolve separately as long as the API contract is maintained.
+  - **Stateless:** Each request contains all the information needed for the server to understand and process it, simplifying server-side logic and scalability.
+  - **Widely supported:** Supported by virtually all clients (browsers, mobile apps, etc.) and servers.
+  - **Human-readable:** Text-based messages are easy to debug and inspect.

 - Cons:
-  - Less efficient on mobile due to separate connections.
+  - **Less efficient on mobile due to separate connections:** Each request requires a new TCP connection (although HTTP/2 mitigates this somewhat with connection multiplexing).
+Still can contribute to battery drain.
-  - Schemaless – data validation is harder.
-  - Stateless – requires extra session management.
-  - Overhead from metadata and headers.
+  - **Schemaless:** Difficult to validate data integrity and format on the client without custom validation logic or external schema definitions (e.g., OpenAPI/Swagger).
+This also makes refactoring more risky.
+  - **Stateless:** Requires extra functionality to maintain session state, such as cookies or tokens, adding complexity to authentication and authorization.
+  - **Overhead from metadata and headers:** Each request contains contextual metadata and headers, which can add significant overhead, especially for small payloads.
+  - **Over-fetching/Under-fetching:** Clients often receive more data than they need (over-fetching) or need to make multiple requests to retrieve all the required data (under-fetching).

 #### GraphQL
-Query language allowing clients to request specific data from multiple resources with a single endpoint.
+A query language for your API and a server-side runtime for executing those queries.
+Allows clients to request specific data from multiple resources using a single endpoint.

 - Pros:
-  - Schema-based, typed queries – data integrity checks.
-  - Highly customizable – reduces HTTP traffic.
+  - **Schema-based, typed queries:** Clients can verify data integrity and format against a well-defined schema, improving developer experience and reducing errors.
+Enables introspection of the API.
+  - **Highly customizable:** Clients can request only the specific data they need, reducing the amount of HTTP traffic and improving performance.
+Eliminates over-fetching.
-  - Bi-directional communication with GraphQL Subscriptions (WebSocket-based).
+  - **Bi-directional communication with GraphQL Subscriptions (WebSocket-based):** Supports real-time updates via WebSockets, enabling features like live feeds and notifications.
+  - **Strong typing:** Allows for compile-time checks, reducing runtime errors.
+  - **Versioning is less critical:** Because clients only request specific data, backend changes are less likely to break existing clients.
+  - **Developer tools:** Excellent tooling for development, including GraphiQL for exploring and testing queries.

 - Cons:
-  - More complex backend.
-  - "Leaky abstraction" – tight client-backend coupling.
+  - **More complex backend:** Requires a more sophisticated server-side implementation compared to REST, including a GraphQL server and resolvers.
+  - **"Leaky abstraction" – tight client-backend coupling:** Clients become tightly coupled to the backend schema, making it harder to evolve the API without breaking existing clients.
+Can complicate refactoring.
-  - Query performance depends on the slowest backend service (for federated data).
+  - **Query performance depends on the slowest service (for federated data):** The performance of a query is bound to the performance of the slowest service on the backend, especially in a federated architecture where data is spread across multiple services.
+N+1 problem can occur without careful consideration.
+  - **Complexity with caching:** HTTP caching is more difficult to implement compared to REST, requiring specialized solutions.
+  - **Security considerations:** Requires careful attention to security to prevent malicious queries and unauthorized access.

 #### WebSocket
 Full-duplex communication over a single TCP connection.

 - Pros:
-  - Real-time, bi-directional communication.
+  - **Real-time, bi-directional communication:** Enables continuous communication between the client and the server, ideal for applications that require low-latency updates.
-  - Supports text and binary data.
+  - **Supports text and binary data:** Can transmit both text-based and binary data, making it versatile for various use cases.
+  - **Low latency:** Reduces latency by maintaining a persistent connection, avoiding the overhead of repeatedly establishing and tearing down connections.
+  - **Efficient bandwidth usage:** Reduces bandwidth consumption by only sending data when there are updates.

 - Cons:
-  - Requires maintaining an active connection.
+  - **Requires maintaining an active connection:** Requires server resources to maintain the connection, potentially leading to scalability challenges.
-  - Schemaless – data validation is harder.
-  - Limited number of active connections per server (65k).
+  - **Schemaless:** Difficult to validate data integrity and format on the client without custom validation logic.
+This can also make debugging more difficult.
+  - **Limited number of active connections per server (65k limitation is theoretical and OS-dependent):**  The actual limit depends on the server operating system and hardware, but managing a very high number of concurrent connections can be challenging.
+Connection pooling and proper resource allocation are crucial.
+  - **More complex to implement than HTTP polling or SSE:** Requires more sophisticated client-side and server-side logic.
+  - **Stateful:** The server needs to maintain state about each client connection, which can complicate scaling and fault tolerance.

 Learn more:
 - [WebSocket Tutorial - How WebSockets Work](https://www.youtube.com/watch?v=pNxK8fPKstc)

-#### gRPC
+#### gRPC (gRPC Remote Procedure Calls)
-Remote Procedure Call framework over HTTP/2.
-Supports bi-directional streaming.
+A modern open source high performance Remote Procedure Call (RPC) framework that runs on top of HTTP/2.
+Supports bi-directional streaming using a single physical connection.

 - Pros:
-  - Lightweight binary messages (smaller than text-based).
+  - **Lightweight binary messages (smaller than text-based):** Uses Protocol Buffers (Protobuf) for message serialization, resulting in smaller message sizes and improved performance.
-  - Schema-based – built-in code generation with Protobuf.
+  - **Schema-based:** Built-in code generation with Protobuf, ensuring type safety and reducing errors.
-  - Supports event-driven architecture: server/client/bi-directional streaming.
-  - Multiple parallel requests.
+  - **Supports event-driven architecture:** Provides support for server-side streaming, client-side streaming, and bi-directional streaming, enabling a wide range of use cases.
+  - **Multiple parallel requests:** Leverages HTTP/2 multiplexing to send multiple requests over a single connection.
+  - **High performance:** Optimized for low latency and high throughput.
+  - **Strong typing:** Provides strong typing for both requests and responses, reducing runtime errors.
+  - **Good performance on unreliable networks:** Protocol Buffers are designed to be resilient to data corruption and network disruptions.

 - Cons:
-  - Limited browser support.
+  - **Limited browser support:** Requires gRPC-Web for browser clients, which adds complexity.
+While support has improved, it's still not as seamless as REST or GraphQL.
+  - **Non-human-readable format:** Binary messages are difficult to debug and inspect without specialized tools.
+  - **Steeper learning curve:** Requires familiarity with Protocol Buffers and gRPC concepts.
+  - **Increased complexity compared to REST:** More complex to set up and configure compared to REST.
+  - **Heavier on client:** The client library required for gRPC is generally larger compared to REST, which may impact app size.
+  - **Not as widely understood as REST:** REST is much more widely understood, and developers are more likely to be familiar with it.

+#### MQTT (Message Queuing Telemetry Transport)
+A lightweight, publish-subscribe network protocol that transports messages between devices.
+Often used for IoT applications but can be suitable for mobile in specific scenarios.

-  - Non-human-readable format.
+- Pros:
+    - **Lightweight:** Minimal bandwidth usage and low overhead, ideal for constrained networks.
+    - **Publish-Subscribe:** Decouples message producers and consumers.
+    - **Real-time communication:** Low latency and quick message delivery.
+    - **QoS Levels:** Provides different Quality of Service (QoS) levels to ensure message delivery based on importance (at most once, at least once, exactly once).

-  - Steeper learning curve.
+- Cons:
+    - **Binary protocol:** Difficult to debug and inspect.
+    - **Not as widely used as HTTP-based protocols:** Less mature ecosystem compared to REST, GraphQL, and WebSockets.
+    - **Stateful:** Requires managing client connections and subscriptions.
+    - **Security Considerations:** Requires careful configuration to secure the MQTT broker and client connections.
+    - **Broker Dependency:** Relies on a central MQTT broker for message routing, which can be a single point of failure.

 Select an appropriate protocol.
-REST is suitable for "Design Twitter Feed" due to its simplicity.
+REST is suitable for "Design Twitter Feed" due to its simplicity for many of the initial tasks, though consider GraphQL for more complex data fetching requirements in the future.
+For truly real-time scenarios (if in scope), explore WebSockets or SSE. gRPC may be overkill for the initial feature set but beneficial if significant performance improvements are needed with more complex features.
+Consider MQTT only if you specifically need to interact with IoT devices or have very constrained network conditions.

 ### Pagination
 Essential for endpoints returning lists.
 Prevents excessive network and memory usage.